prasajanravishka/library_system-/doc/ocr_workflow.md

-# 🔍 AI Book Scanner & OCR Workflow
+# 🔍 AI Book Scanner & OCR Workflow Architecture

-You asked how the scanner connects from the mobile app to the Python backend to extract text.
-The great news is that **this is already fully implemented in your codebase!**

-Here is the exact step-by-step workflow of how a user scans a cover and how it gets processed by the AI.
+This document outlines the end-to-end architecture and data flow for the AI-powered book scanner, detailing the integration between the Flutter mobile application and the Python (FastAPI) backend.

 ---

 ## 📱 1.
-The Mobile Frontend (`ScannerScreen.dart`)
-When the librarian taps the floating action button to add a book, they are taken to the `ScannerScreen`.
+Mobile Client (Flutter)
+The scanning process is initiated from the `ScannerScreen` within the mobile application.

-*   **Image Selection**: The app uses the `image_picker` package.
-The user can either tap **"Take a Photo"** (`ImageSource.camera`) or **"Upload from Gallery"** (`ImageSource.gallery`).
+*   **Image Acquisition**: Utilizes the `image_picker` package, allowing users to capture a live photo (`ImageSource.camera`) or select an existing image (`ImageSource.gallery`).
-*   **API Call**: Once an image is selected, the app calls `ApiService.extractBookInfo(image.path)`.
+*   **Service Invocation**: The application triggers `ApiService.extractBookInfo(image.path)`.
-*   **Network Request**: The Flutter app packages the image into a **Multipart HTTP POST request** and sends it to the Python backend running on port `8001`, along with the `X-API-Key` for security.
+*   **Payload Transmission**: The image is packaged as a `multipart/form-data` HTTP POST request.
+It is securely transmitted to the FastAPI backend (port `8001`), authenticated via the `X-API-Key` header.

 ## 🐍 2.
-The Python Backend (`main.py`)
+Backend Service (FastAPI)
-The request arrives at the FastAPI endpoint: `POST /api/scan-book`.
+The request is processed by the dedicated AI microservice endpoint: `POST /api/scan-book`.

-*   **Reception**: The FastAPI server receives the raw image bytes in memory.
+*   **Ingestion**: FastAPI receives the raw image payload into memory.
-*   **Routing**: It immediately routes the image bytes to the Computer Vision modules.
+*   **Routing**: The payload is immediately dispatched to the Computer Vision pipeline for synchronous processing.

 ## 👁️ 3.
 OCR Preprocessing & Extraction (`ocr_engine.py`)
-Before we can read the text, we have to clean the image so the OCR engine can understand it.
+To maximize optical character recognition (OCR) accuracy, the raw image undergoes extensive preprocessing.

-*   **OpenCV Preprocessing**: The image is upscaled by 2x, converted to Grayscale, blurred to remove camera noise, and thresholded into pure black-and-white.
+*   **Image Conditioning (OpenCV)**: The image is upscaled (2x interpolation), converted to grayscale, subjected to bilateral filtering to reduce noise while preserving edges, and adaptively thresholded into a binary format.
-*   **Tesseract OCR**: The cleaned image is passed to `tesseract.exe` (using Page Segmentation Mode 6).
-Tesseract scans the cover and spits out a giant string of raw text (including publisher logos, barcodes, random quotes, etc.).
+*   **Text Extraction (Tesseract)**: The conditioned image is processed by Tesseract OCR (utilizing Page Segmentation Mode 6).
+This yields a raw, unstructured string of text encompassing all visible characters, including publisher logos and peripheral text.

 ## 🧠 4.
-LLM Data Parsing (`llm_parser.py`)
+Semantic Parsing (`llm_parser.py`)
-Tesseract gives us raw, messy text.
-We need to figure out which part is the title and which part is the author.
+The raw OCR output is highly unstructured.
+Semantic parsing is required to extract meaningful metadata.

-*   **Gemini AI**: The raw OCR text is sent to the Google Gemini API with a strict prompt: *"You are an OCR Post-Processing AI.
+*   **LLM Inference (Gemini)**: The raw text is transmitted to the Google Gemini API with a deterministic prompt: *"You are an OCR Post-Processing AI.
 Extract ONLY the book title and author from this messy text and return it as JSON."*
-*   **Structuring**: Gemini ignores the junk (like "New York Times Bestseller") and returns a clean JSON object: `{"title": "Harry Potter", "author": "J.K.
-Rowling"}`.
+*   **Data Structuring**: The LLM filters out extraneous information and returns a strictly formatted JSON object (e.g., `{"title": "Harry Potter", "author": "J.K.
+Rowling"}`).

 ## 📲 5.
-Returning to the App
+Client Resolution & UI Update
-*   The Python backend takes the clean JSON, saves the cover image to the `uploads/` folder, and sends a `200 OK` response back to the Flutter app.
+*   **Response**: The Python backend persists the cover image to the local `uploads/` directory and returns the structured JSON with a `200 OK` status.
-*   The Flutter app receives the response, stops the loading animation, and navigates to the **`BookDetailsConfirmationScreen`**.
+*   **State Update**: The Flutter app receives the payload, dismisses the loading state, and navigates to the `BookDetailsConfirmationScreen`.
-*   The text fields on this screen are automatically pre-filled with the AI-extracted Title and Author, and the cover image is displayed at the top.
-The librarian can review it, tweak it if the AI made a typo, and hit **Save** to send it to the PHP backend!
+*   **Human-in-the-Loop Validation**: The form is pre-filled with the extracted metadata.
+The librarian can review, manually correct any anomalies, and finalize the entry, which is then persisted via the PHP CRUD backend.

 ---